Eliminating a disease is good. But what if we could actually reduce the likelihood of the disease?

 This paves the way for preventive medicine, which is a branch of medicine that promotes activities to prevent the occurrence of disease.

-Chatbots are useful for patients to self-diagnose, and it can assist doctors in diagnosis also.
+Chatbots are useful for patients to self-diagnose, and they can assist doctors in diagnosis also.
 The bot is fed with lots of relevant health data and is backed by natural language processing (NPL), then it takes input from the patient, and based on that relevant health information is provided.

 Robots are useful when the same repetitive actions are to be done.
 ML helps robots to assist surgeons by identifying patterns and making models based on them.